 a.
 Motivate the area of a circle; area of sectors and segments of a circle.

 b.
-Problems based on areas and perimeter and circumference of the above-said plane figures.
+Problems based on area, perimeter and circumference of the above-said plane figures.
 (In calculating the area of a segment of a circle, problems should be restricted to the central angle of 60o, 90o & 120o only.

 c.
-Plane figures involving triangles, simple quadrilaterals and circle should be taken.
+Plane figures involving triangles, simple quadrilaterals and circles should be taken.

-(i) Problems with finding surface areas and volumes of combinations of any two of the following: cubes, cuboids, spheres, hemispheres and right circular cylinders/cones.
-Frustum of a cone.
+(i) Problems with finding surface areas and volumes of combinations of any two of the following: cubes, cuboids, spheres, hemispheres, and right circular cylinders/cones.
+Frustum of the cone.

 (ii) Problems involving converting one type of metallic solid into another and other mixed problems.
-(Problems with the combination of not more than two different solids be taken.)
+(Problems with the combination of not more than two different solids being taken.